go-macaron/docs/en-US/middlewares/core_services.md

 ## Panic Recovery

 This service can be injected by function [`macaron.Recovery`](https://gowalker.org/gopkg.in/macaron.v1#Recovery).
-It is responsible for recovering your application when panic haapens.
+It is responsible for recovering your application when panic happens.

 To use it: